 The Fort Gay Public Library currently houses more than 10,000 books, book cassettes, CD books, DVD's, videos and magazines.
 Public computers and Wi-Fi are available to the public.
 Children's programming is offered throughout the year.
 The library serves many elementary school children during the school year with weekly class visits.

-The Wayne Public Library is currently located at 325 Keyser Street, Wayne, WV.
+The Wayne Public Library is located at 325 Keyser Street, Wayne, WV.
 The building has a long history beginning in 1902 as a Masonic Hall and subsequently a school then an apartment building.

 The Wayne Women's Club, located on the corner of Keyser Street, started and cared for the first library in Wayne in 1963.
 At that time, there was only one shelf of books.
 With the increased size of the collection, the library was moved to the basement of Wayne Town Hall in 1972.
 The book count was increased to 2,000 at that time.